spryker/spryker-docs/docs/pbc/all/discount-management/discount-management.md

 In this case, the discount is applied if the cart contains 3 items and the purchase is made on the fifth day of the week (Friday).

 Multiple decision rules form a query.
 A query is a request for information based on the defined parameters.
-In the Discount feature, a query requests information from a cart to check if it is eligible for the discount.
+In the Discount Management capability, a query requests information from a cart to check if it is eligible for the discount.
 By specifying decision rules, you define the parameters of the query.

 In the Back Office, you create decision rules in a Query Builder.
 Query Builder transforms the decision rules into a single query.